chefsApprentice/mpc-js/README.md

 - [ ] Fix Player looping
 - [ ] Fix default trim time not working
 - [ ] What happens if no sequence enabled?
+- [ ] Wont play if sound is currently playing

 ## Deploy on Vercel